mahyahhp/life-in-the-uk-test/README.md

 | David Hockney | important contributor to the *Pop Art* movement of the 1960s |

 * The Turner Prize was established in 1984 and celebrates contemporary art.
+* Many of the painters working in Britain in the 16th and 17th centuries were from abroad – for example, Hans Holbein and Sir Anthony Van Dyck.
+* Works by British and international artists are displayed in galleries:
+- The National Gallery
+- Tate Britain
+- Tate Modern in London
+- the National Museum in Cardiff
+- the National Gallery of Scotland in Edinburgh.

 ### Architecture ###